dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](rect_transform.png)

 6. **Think first, place pivot point after**</br>
-It is very confusing if an element is positioned with an inapropreately
+It is very confusing if an element is positioned with an inappropriately placed pivot point.
+Depending on the location of the element on the screen, adjust pivot point location to keep the element's p

 8. **Keep Scale at 1** </br>
 The scale of the UI element should always be 1 by default unless it is slightly changed by animation or a specific use case applies.